Credit Score for Home Loan : A Comprehensive Guide

 3. Reduce Credit Card Balances

-Lower your credit card balances to improve your credit utilization ratio.
-Aim to keep your credit card balances below 30% of your credit limit.
+Reducing your credit card balances will help you to better utilize your credit.
+Try to have your credit card balances less than thirty percent of your credit limit.

 4. Avoid Opening Unnecessary Accounts

-Opening too many new credit accounts within a short period can raise concerns among lenders.
-Apply for new credit only when necessary.
+Opening too many new credit accounts over a short period may cause lenders to have questions.
+Apply for fresh credit just when needed.

 5. Pay off Debts Strategically